 We primarily market specialty products and rely on external consulting firms for rating plans and/or manual rules.

-N/A since I am a regulator.

-N/A since I am a consultant.
+N/A

-When developing rating plans and/or manual rules, indicate the source you use most often to research state requirements.
+When developing or researching rating plans and/or manual rules, indicate the source you use most often to research state requirements.
 (Select one)

 a.
 State websites, checklists, bulletins